saezlab/cosmosR/README.md

 But 4.1 is advised in any case.

-## tutorial to use MOFA nad COSMOS
+## tutorial to use MOFA and COSMOS

 [Here](https://github.com/saezlab/Factor_COSMOS/) you can find an extensive tutorial showing how to use MOFA and COSMOS with the NCI60 dataset.
 This is an extensive tutorial, if you wish to get a quicker plug and play introduction to COSMOS, see below.